Inflect logo

 Power Analysis

-Power Grid Reliability: The power grid supporting Manchester's commercial districts is well-engineered for New England weather patterns.
-Data centers in the area feature standard redundancies, including UPS and generator backup, to ensure high levels of uptime.
+Power Grid Reliability The power grid serving Manchester's commercial districts is well-engineered and reliable.
+Data centers in the area are typically supported by redundant power feeds from separate substations to ensure high levels of uptime for critical infrastructure.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New Hampshire's complete lack of a state sales tax creates an immediate, significant saving on all data center hardware and software purchases.
-This is complemented by potential property tax abatements on equipment and economic development rebates, further reducing the total cost of ownership.
+Tax Advantage For Data Centers New Hampshire's lack of a state sales tax creates an immediate, significant cost saving on all data center hardware and software purchases.
+Furthermore, the state offers specific tax abatement programs for qualifying data center equipment and general economic development rebates that can reduce total project costs.

 Natural Disaster Risk